wk275/qbtools-V3/README.md

   #### qbtools features:

   ##### HAparms.Ha.regexPre is no longer supported.
-You should use HAparms.qbusHA.entities instead.
+You should use HAparms.qbusHA.entities instead !!!

   - Create Home assistant entities: